Digital pens

 pens, Anoto, envisages them as a

-super-convenient way of ordering
+super-convenient way of ordering information from websites.

-information from websites.
 Imagine if you wanted to order a Chinese

 take-away through a website.
 It can be quite irritating to have to

-payment details, and finally wait for your food to arrive.
+all your payment details, and finally wait for your food to arrive.
 It's so much

 quicker to do that by phone or on paper.
 So Anoto's idea is that